kevin-funderburg/TCP-client-server-project/README.md

 Once compiled, begin the server with `./server` then the client with `./client`.

-The client will then show `What would you like to do? (enter h for help) :` At this point you can follow the commands as listed below.
+The client will then show:

+    What would you like to do? (enter h for help) :

+At this point you can follow the commands as listed below.

 ### Command line structure: